HTTPArchive/almanac.httparchive.org/src/content/en/2020/caching.md

 If the site is intended to be served through a CDN, additional opportunities for caching at the CDN to reduce server load and provide faster response to end-users should be considered, along with the related risks of accidentally caching private information, such as cookies.

-However, 'powerful' and 'complex' do not imply 'difficult' - like most everything else, caching is controlled by rules which can be defined fairly easily to provide the best mix of cacheability and privacy.
+However, 'powerful' and 'complex' do not imply 'difficult'—like most everything else, caching is controlled by rules which can be defined fairly easily to provide the best mix of cacheability and privacy.
 Regularly auditing your site to ensure that cacheable resources are cached appropriately is recommended, and tools like [Lighthouse](https://developers.google.com/web/tools/lighthouse) do an excellent job of helping to simplify such an analysis.